-- I often see candied nuts, or spiced nuts for sale around the holiday season and I KNOW there’s just tons of sugar and unhealthy oils sprayed all over them.
-And I never feel great about eating them.
-They’re usually WAY too sweet and a sugar headache comes quickly.
+- I often see candied nuts, or spiced nuts for sale around the holiday season and I don't always appreciate the ingredients listed on the label.
+Plus, they’re usually WAY too sweet and a sugar headache comes quickly.

-Now that I have this awesome recipe to make my own at home, it’s a game changer.
-It’s cheaper than buying a bag of cinnamon spiced nuts from a vendor, and it’s healthier too.
+Now that I have this awesome recipe to make my own at home, it’s been awesome.

 These roasted cinnamon and sugar almonds are very simple to make.
-See below for pictures of each step.
+If you want the step-by-step pictures, follow along below.

 Step 1: Melt the coconut oil

 Heat the coconut oil until it’s melted.
 This can be done in seconds in the microwave.

 Add the cinnamon and sugar to the coconut oil.